A good pillow can make all the difference to your sleeping routine. But if you don’t clean your pillows properly, they can lose their support.

 We’ll show you how to wash pillows whether yours are memory foam, feather, down, buckwheat or have decorative covering.

-- Set the machine to a warm delicate cycle with an extra rinse.
+- Wash down, feather, and cotton pillows in the washing machine on a warm delicate cycle with an extra rinse.

 Can You Wash Pillows?

 For sure!
 Most pillows can be machine washed, too.
 But always check the care label as some will require handwashing.

 Every three to six months.
 If it’s been six months, or longer, get to it right away!

 How to Wash Pillows in the Washing Machine